VeereshDodamani/House-Price-Prediction/README.md

 Espresso, Latte, Cappuccino (ConcreteProducts): Different types of coffee that can be made by the same machine.

 Example code in python - factory_design_patter.py

+**Strategy Pattern**
+Imagine you're developing an e-commerce application.
+Customers can choose different payment methods like Credit Card, PayPal, or Bitcoin.
+Each payment method has a different implementation, but the overall process is the same: the customer pays for the order.

+1. PaymentMethod (Strategy): An interface that defines how payments are processed.
+2. CreditCardPayment, PayPalPayment, BitcoinPayment (ConcreteStrategies): Different implementations of payment processing.
+3. ShoppingCart (Context): Uses a payment method to process a customer's payment.

+Example code in python - explanations/strategy-design-pattern.py